 Many consider Tulum to be the smaller, more compact version of Chichen Itza.
 The temples of Tulum are built in the same style as the buildings in Chichen Itza and even mix different architectural influences.

 Tulum was initially built as a sea fortress, hence the walled protection and lookout.
 During the height of its rule in the 13th and 14th centuries, Tulum was home to over 1,500 people.
 However, when Spanish conquistadors took over the town, they brought life-threatening diseases that killed most of the population.

 However, Tulum was still considered one of the biggest trading ports in the Yucatan.
 Artifacts have been found throughout the site that originally came from Central Mexico and even Central America.

 There are three significant structures to see in Tulum.
 The first building is El Castillo, which is similar in structure and style to Chichen Itza’s pyramid of the same name.
 Originally built as a lighthouse, this 25ft tall pyramid could see trading boats and canoes sailing towards the city.

-The other two sites to see in Tulum are the Temple of the Frescoes and Temple of the Descending God.
-Mayans used the Temple of the Frescoes as an observatory for tracking the movements of the sun.
+The other two sites to see in Tulum are the Temple of the Frescoes and the Temple of the Descending God.
+Mayans used the Temple of the Frescoes as an observatory for tracking the sun’s movements.
 The Temple of the Descending God was used as a shrine to honor Tulum’s nameless “diving God.”

 - Address: Zona Hotelera de Chichen Itza, Chichen Itza, Yucatan, Mexico C.P.
 97751